Phil Simon: Education

 Simon studied economics and political science at Carnegie Mellon University, receiving his BS in Policy and Management in 1993.
 He studied labor relations at Cornell University and obtained his MILR in 1997.

 Work

 Simon started his career as human-resource consultant in 1997 at Capital One for a year, and at Merck & Co. for two years.
 After two more years as an application consultant for Lawson Software, he started his own consulting firm.

-He has written thirteen books, including Reimagining Collaboration: Slack, Microsoft Teams, Zoom, and the Post-COVID World of Work, Analytics: The Agile Way and Slack For Dummies.
+He has written 14 books, including The Nine: The Tectonic Forces Reshaping the Workplace, Low-Code/No-Code: Citizen Developers and the Surprising Future of Business Applications, and Reimagining Collaboration: Slack, Microsoft Teams, Zoom, and the Post-COVID World of Work.
 He also contributed to the 2020 book Agile: The Insights You Need from Harvard Business Review (HBR Insights Series), along with Scrum co-creator Jeff Sutherland.

 In May 2016, Simon accepted a position as a full-time faculty member at the W. P. Carey School of Business at Arizona State University.
 He left ASU in May 2020.

 His work has appeared in Fast Company, the New York Times, CNN, Inc. Magazine, Harvard Business Review The Huffington Post, and many other sites.